mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 #### 1 - 26:16

-I use the word *observation* or *contemplation*; I don’t know.
+I use the word *observation* or *contemplation*.
+I don’t know.
 In Sanskrit we say *vipassana*.
 Vipassana is “insight” or “discernment.”

 According to the six *paramitas*, which [is also] one of the traditional Buddhist practices, [we have] *concentration* and *wisdom*.
 Concentration and wisdom are always functioning together; you can’t separate them.
 If you are explaining them, you can separate them, but actually they function together.
 So [in a sense] concentration means *samatha* and *vipassana* working together. *Samatha* is *quiescence*, *tranquility*, *stillness*, or sometimes *samadhi*, *one-pointedness*.
 And wisdom, [which] means *vipassana*, means *insight*, *discernment*.